deborah-adeyemo/Tech-Tech-Campaign-Report/README.md

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].

-# Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
-- **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**

-[Entity Relationship Diagram here]

 # Executive Summary

 ### Overview of Findings